Gold in Virginia

 To find more gold required finding ore in the bedrock, and excavating ore at those sites from which flakes were eroding into the streams.
 Virginia had no sites east of the Fall Line where gold ore was exposed at the surface.
 Only after gold-seeking settlers moved west of the Fall Line was it possible to discover lodes of ore where gold was concentrated enough to be worth mining.

-The first commercial gold mining in Virginia started in 1804 at Whitehall Mine, near Shady Grove Church in Spotsylvania County.
-It was in the Chopawamsic Terrane, an island arc accreted to the North American tectonic plate in the Ordovician Period.
-The veins of quartz and gold melted/crystalized at similar temperatures.
+The first commercial gold mining in Virginia started in 1804 at Whitehall Mine near Shady Grove Church in Spotsylvania County.
+It was in the Chopawamsic Terrane, that island arc accreted to the North American tectonic plate in the Ordovician Period.
+The veins of quartz and gold had melted/crystalized at similar temperatures.
 Hydrothermal fluids migrated through other layers of rock during metamorphism, and when the liquids cooled the gold and silica quartz) crystalized in veins.
 Miners at Whitehall dug at least one shaft 100 feet deep.10

 the Whitehall Mine is located in the Chopawamsic Formation, north of Lake Anna